Price Action Trading Strategies for 2021 - System, Patterns & Course

 Then which is better to study?
 The PRICE, or Indicators? one can think for some time.

-The three essential components of the auction process are (in the same order):
+The three essential components in share market trading are (in the same order):

 Volume is essential as 80% of the trading volume is given by 20% of the big players.